hoodiegrimmel/Graph-Theory-Project/Report/Random_Graphs_Report.md

 ## Conclusion

 Random graphs really do exhibit these sharp phase transitions where properties go from "almost never" to "almost always" over a narrow range of p.
-The experimental results line up pretty well with the theoretical predictions, especially for larger n where the asymptotic behavior kicks in.
+The experimental results line up pretty well with the theoretical predictions, especially for larger n.

-The coolest part is how the thresholds form this hierarchy - edges first, then triangles, then connectivity, then bigger cliques.
+I think the most interesting part for me was the hierarchy it formed - edges first, then triangles, then connectivity, then k4.

 If I had more time (and a better computer), I'd test larger values of n for the Hamilton cycle property.
-But that would require some smarter people.
+But that would require some smarter algorithms and people.